 Instructions:

-1. Carefully poke a hole in the bottom of the paper cup with scissors and cut out the entire bottom.
+1. Carefully use scissors to poke a hole in the bottom of the paper cup, then remove the entire bottom piece.

 2. Tie the balloon.